mattTea/magnetism/README.md

 4. `pipenv install` - will install all dependencies from the pipfile

+5. Run these commands to setup environment variables (this needs to be part of the setup, perhaps as a script)
+  - `export FLASK_ENV=development`
+  - `export APP_SETTINGS="config.Development"`
+  - `export DATABASE_URL="postgresql://localhost/magnetism"`

+6. Create the database `psql -c 'create database magnetism;'`

+7. Run the database migration scripts:
+  - python src/manage.py db init;
+  - python src/manage.py db migrate;
+  - python src/manage.py db upgrade;

 ## To run application

-3. `export FLASK_ENV=development` (this needs to be part of the setup, perhaps as a script)

-4. `python3 run.py`
+1. `python3 src/app.py`

 ## To run tests

-3. (May need to do a `pipenv install pytest` in virtual env)
+1. (May need to do a `pipenv install pytest` in virtual env)

-4. Start the application if you want the splinter tests to work!
+2. Start the application if you want the splinter tests to work!

-4. `pytest`- will run pytest and splinter tests
+3. `pytest`- will run pytest and splinter tests